riiy/MindTerm/README.md

 Terminal large language model client implemented using Python

 ## Technology Stack
+  * Use UV to manage development environments and third-party dependencies.
   * Use the [prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) to handle user input and interaction.
   * Interact with the backend large language model service using [openai-python](https://github.com/openai/openai-python)
   * Use the [rich](https://github.com/Textualize/rich) library to beautify terminal display.